 If it’s a smaller tree that doesn’t have such a massive root structure, it could be replanted as long as you pack soil around the exposed roots and give it plenty of water.
 Once the smaller tree has been replanted you have to give it additional care.
 Prune any broken branches but don’t remove any more than necessary.
 Avoid fertilizing the tree during the healing process as it can actually damage the roots further.
 You want to wait until the tree has established a new growth system before adding fertilizer or pruning again to regain its shape.
 Read more about deep-root fertilization

 If you’re concerned about an uprooted tree on your property or need to get rid of a tree that is in danger of being uprooted give us a call.
+We provide uprooted tree removal and can take care of the problem.

 image By Rob and Stephanie Levy from Townsville, Australia (african mahogany down on Glendale drive Annandale) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons